Final report for GNE19-201

 Bulk parameter characterization

-We calculated bulk density of the soil by extracting a 270 cm3 cylindrical soil core (7.3 cm x 6.5 cm) and obtained total solids content of fresh manure by measuring 250 cm3 of fresh manure and recorded the wet weights.
+We calculated soil bulk density by extracting a 270 cm3 cylindrical soil core (7.3 cm x 6.5 cm) and obtained total solids content of fresh manure by measuring 250 cm3 of fresh manure and recorded the wet weights.
 Samples were oven dried at 65°C for 24 hr before recording dry weights (U.S. Soil Quality Institute, 1998).
 Using an Accument Research AR50 Dual Channel pH/Ion Conductivity Meter (S/N AR 81202286), we measured pH and electrical conductivity.
 We prepared pH samples from 15 g dry soil and manure, sieved through a 2 mm sieve, and rehydrated in 30 mL deionized (DI) water after a 30 min equilibration period (Robertson et al., 1999).
-We prepared electrical conductivity samples in a 1:5 ratio by mass of dry soil or manure to water and left to equilibrate for 1 hr prior to analysis (Rayment & Higginson, 1992).
+We prepared electrical conductivity samples in a 1:5 ratio by mass of dry solids to water and left to equilibrate for 1 hr prior to analysis (Rayment & Higginson, 1992).
 Particle size distribution, specific surface area, and pore size was obtained using the Brunauer-Emmett-Teller (BET) method (Micrometrics ASAP 2640) from dry, sieved (2mm) samples after subjecting the samples to a 100°C vacuum for 24 hr.
 We calculated percent loss on ignition by subjecting 5 g of oven dried soil or manure to 500°C for 2 hr.
-Solutions of 0.1 mg/mL were prepared for zeta potential analysis following Darrow et al. (2020) for soils.
+Suspensions of 0.1 mg/mL were prepared for zeta potential analysis following Darrow et al. (2020) for soils.
 We obtained zeta potential from a Malvern Panalytical (zs90) Zetasizer set to a reflective index (RI) of 2 and absorbance index (A) of 1 for soil, and a RI of 1.4 and an A of 0 for manure (RI and A adjusted from estimates in Darrow et al., 2020 and Lafon et al., 2006).

 Batch equilibrium adsorption experiments